Sanaa: Energy

-Before the civil war, Yemen's electricity was primarily supplied by the Ma'rib gas-fired power plant, which came online in 2009 and supplied 27 to 40 percent of the country's electricity while active.
-(Before that, power came from six diesel power plants in Sanaa itself.)
+Before the civil war, Yemen's electricity was primarily supplied by the Ma'rib gas-fired power plant, which came online in 2009 and supplied 27-40% of the country's electricity while active.
+(Before that, the power came from six diesel power plants in Sanaa itself.)
 The Ma'rib plant is connected to the Bani Hushaysh substation by a power line with a capacity of 400 kV, and the Bani Hushaysh substation is then connected to substations in Dhahban and Hizyaz by two 132-kV lines.
 However, the Ma'rib-Sanaa power line was frequently targeted by attacks; there were 54 attacks on the power line between 2010 and 2013.
 The Ma'rib plant ceased operations in 2015.

 The Dhahban and Hizyaz substations also have generating capacity in addition to being supplied by the Ma'rib plant.
 The Dhahban station is the main one in Sanaa; located 10 km northwest of the city, it had an original generating capacity of 20 MW, with another 30 MW installed during the 2000s, bringing the total to 50 MW.
 The Hizyaz station consists of three power plants: the first, with a capacity of 30 MW, was completed in 2002.
 Another 60 MW plant was added in 2004, and then in 2007 the third plant, with a capacity of 30 MW, was also completed.

 While most of prewar Sanaa was connected to the electrical grid, including at least partial coverage in most of the city's 35 informal settlements, access to electricity was unreliable.
 Power outages were common, and one 2011 report suggested that electricity was only available for one hour per day.